Pilot licensing and certification

 Pilot licensing or certification refers to permits for operating aircraft.
-Flight crew licences are regulated by ICAO Annex 1 and issued by the civil aviation authority of each country.
-CAA’s have to establish that the holder has met a specific set of knowledge and experience before issuing the licence.
-The licence, with added ratings, allows a pilot to fly aircraft registered in the licence issuing state.
+Flight crew licences are issued by the civil aviation authority of each country, which must establish that the holder has met minimum knowledge and experience before issuing licences.
+The licence, along with the required class or type rating, allows a pilot to fly aircraft registered in the licence issuing state.

-The ICAO Annex 1 - Personnel Licensing acts as the international minimum standards for licensing, however states can deviate from these standards by notifying ICAO about the changes.
-This, for instance, is why there are certain differences regarding licensing between EASA in Europe and the FAA in the United States.
+Regulators

-Regulation by country
+The International Civil Aviation Organization's "Annex 1 – Personnel Licensing" acts as the international minimum standard for licensing.
+However, states can deviate from these standards by notifying ICAO about the changes.

 In the United States, pilot certification is regulated by the Federal Aviation Administration (FAA), a branch of the U.S. Department of Transportation (DOT).
 A pilot is certified under the authority of Parts 61 and 141 of Title 14 of the Code of Federal Regulations, also known as the Federal Aviation Regulations (FARs).

-In Canada, licensing is issued by Transport Canada.
+In Canada, licences are issued by Transport Canada.

-In most European countries, licences are issued by the national civil aviation authority according to a set of common rules established by the European Union Aviation Safety Agency (EASA) – Flight Crew Licensing (EASA-FCL).
+In most European countries, licences are issued by the national civil aviation authority according to a set of common rules established by the European Union Aviation Safety Agency (EASA), known as Part-FCL (Flight Crew Licensing).
 EASA member states include all European Union member states, as well as the members of the European Free Trade Association, i.e. Liechtenstein, Norway, Switzerland, and Iceland, which have been granted participation under Article 129 of the Basic Regulation (Regulation 2018/1139) and are members of the management board without voting rights.

 In the United Kingdom, aviation is regulated by the Civil Aviation Authority.
 The United Kingdom left the EASA system on 31 December 2020.